ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 Clients are configured to use IP Proxying over HTTP via an URI Template
 {{!TEMPLATE=RFC6570}}.
 The URI template MAY contain two variables: "target" and "ipproto" ({{scope}}).
-The optionality of the variables needs to be considered when defining the template so that either the variable is self identfying or it works to exclude it in the syntax.
-For example first path segment in absolute URIs cannot be empty.
+The optionality of the variables needs to be considered when defining the template so that either the variable is self-identifying or it works to exclude it in the syntax.

 Examples are shown below: